ledpup/DPBlazorMap/README.md

-# DPBlazorMap.
+# LPBlazorMap.

-DP Blazor Map is a library for Blazor, which is a wrapper on top of the Leaflet js library.
+LP Blazor Map is a fork of DP Blazor Map, a library for Blazor, which is a wrapper on top of the Leaflet js library.

 [![NuGet version (DPBlazorMapLibrary)](https://img.shields.io/nuget/v/DPBlazorMapLibrary)](https://www.nuget.org/packages/DPBlazorMapLibrary/)